sparkdotfi/spark-docs/faq/sparklend/spark-lend-features.md

 ### How can I use permit?

-With Spark Protocol, you can move your assets seamlessly between all Spark Protocol markets over different networks.
-The permit function of Spark Protocol allows you to move your funds from a wallet by simply signing an approval message instead of approving a transaction on the network to avoid gas fees.
+The permit function of SparkLend allows you to move your funds from a wallet by simply signing an approval message instead of approving a transaction on the network to avoid gas fees.